-Parent conferences are provided as an opportunity for students, parents and teachers to create an academic plan for students.
-Parents are encouraged to attend.
-Parent conferences will be held in October of 2023 for all students and in March of 2024, on an as-needed basis.
+Parent conferences are provided as an opportunity for students/parents and teachers to create an academic plan for students and parents are encouraged to attend.
+Parent conferences will be held in October of 2023 for all students and in March of 2024 as needed.
 Students will attend minimum/shorten days, and conferences are held in the afternoon by appointment.
 Specific details of the conferences will be sent home at a later date.